All elections have been postponed.

 - 2016: The Sefton local election, as the UK Independence Party (UKIP) candidate for the Kew

-- 2015: The 2015 General Election, as the UK Independence Party (UKIP) candidate for the Member of Parliament for Southport
+- 2015: The 2015 General Election, as the UK Independence Party (UKIP) candidate for the Southport

-- 2010: The 2010 General Election, as the UK Independence Party (UKIP) candidate for the Member of Parliament for Southport
+- 2010: The UK Parliament elections, as the UK Independence Party (UKIP) candidate for the Southport

 That's all we know!
 Will you help us find more about this candidate?

 Our volunteers have been working hard to add information on as many candidates as possible, but they need help.

 If you can add information that should be on this page - such as Terry Durrance's CV - please use our crowdsourcing website to add it.Add or edit details »

 Enter your postcode to get information about elections, your candidates and where to vote.